 A: Yes, manual or automated, with multiple criteria.

 A: Yes, we Salesforce's duplicate matching rule logic, so you can get pretty creative with your matching rules.
 Generally speaking, email matching is your best bet.

 Q: Do you have a mobile app?

 A: Yes, for Event organizers to manage check-in.

 A: Today, our Heroku instance is hosted in the USA.
 However, all of our static assets are run through our global CDN called Cloudflare.
 This includes all of the images that are rendered in multiple device sizes and optimized for load speed.
 Later this year we will be moving to a global CDN for increased performance.
 As it stands today, our global load times of our Events are fast due to our non-personally identifiable information (pii) Heroku caching.

-Our Heroku instance saves zero pii so hopeful that covers.
+Our Heroku instance saves zero pii.
 All pii is stored in the client Salesforce account.

 Q: Is Blackthorn Fed Ramp Certified?

 A: Blackthorn is not a cloud based solution, and thus typically does not fall within Fedramp parameters.